n8rade-rh/tower-aap-install/README.md

 2. Registry Variables:

-There are also two ways to define these.
-As an extra var or environment variable.
+By default the registry_username and registry_password values will be set using the subscription_ values.
+Can also be defined as extra vars or environment variables.

 - Extra Vars: